 The purpose of having multiple writing projects is to give your brain a break and to keep some novelty in your life.
 The purpose is NOT to give you an escape route when you want to avoid the parts of the writing process that you don’t like.

 If you hate editing, sure, take a break from it.
 (Although if you follow my novel editing tips, you might not even dislike it.)
 But don’t keep starting new stories to avoid your other projects indefinitely because I told you to have more than one writing project!
 I did not give you permission to do that.
 Bad writer.
+Get back to your desk.

 Don’t have a daily writing routine if that bores you

 I’ve written about this before, but I need to commit to working out every day or else I never get it done.
 If I decide I’m going to work out three times per week, I will wait until Friday to do it the first time, and then it’s remarkably easy to find excuses not to do it after all and decide to do it “next week”.
 But if I decide to do it every day, I’m more likely to do it at least four times per week.
-If you don’t have ADHD, it’s probably difficult to understand the thought process behind that, but that’s how it works.
+If you don’t have ADHD, it’s probably difficult to understand the thought process behind that, but that’s how it works for me.

 You might also find routines boring, which is totally fine.
 You don’t have to force it if they just don’t work for your unique brain.
 Instead, you could have a weekly or monthly writing goal that you work towards whenever you can or you could dedicate a random day per week completely to your writing.
 Find whatever works for you and then do it.